AJMyers1991/wsjtx-js8call-autogrid/README.md

 # WSJT-X/JS8-Call Auto Grid Square Updater

 Automatically updates your grid square location in WSJT-X and JS8-Call based on GPS data.
 This program monitors your GPS position and automatically sends grid square updates to both applications when they start or when your location changes.
+Available in source as python or for Windows machines as executable installer.
+Exe version has a basic GUI for settings and viewing information as well as option for stopping and starting the service.

 ## Features